-Exemplary Accomplished In addition to meeting the is the expected level of Developing Ineffective requirements for Accomplished performance.
-The principal consistently The principal fosters The principal The principal demonstrates expertise in effective human resources inconsistently assists with inadequately assists with human resources management, which results in a highly- effective workforce (e.g. high teacher and staff efficacy, increased student learning, teacher leaders). management by assisting with selection and induction, and by supporting, evaluating, and retaining quality instructional and support personnel. selection and induction, or inconsistently supports, evaluates, and retains quality instructional and support personnel. selection and induction, or inadequately supports, evaluates, and retains quality instructional and support personnel.
+Exemplary In addition to meeting the requirements for Accomplished Accomplished is the expected level of performance.
+Developing Ineffective The principal consistently The principal fosters The principal The principal demonstrates expertise in effective human resources inconsistently assists with inadequately assists with human resources management, which results in a highly- effective workforce (e.g. high teacher and staff efficacy, increased student learning, teacher leaders). management by assisting with selection and induction, and by supporting, evaluating, and retaining quality instructional and support personnel. selection and induction, or inconsistently supports, evaluates, and retains quality instructional and support personnel. selection and induction, or inadequately supports, evaluates, and retains quality instructional and support personnel.
 Comments Click here to Comments Click here to Comments Click here to Comments Click here to enter text. enter text. enter text. enter text.